 Even though a DJ’s job might look easy, that smooth performance requires a certain amount of advance preparation.
 My rates include two face-to-face planning meetings where we’ll meet to discuss the details of your event.
+That way, when your wedding day arrives, I can do my part to help make sure everything happens just as you’ve envisioned.

 That’s why we have a second meeting — much closer to your wedding date.
 This is where we should be able to finalize everything, or at least a great majority of the details.
 Anything still not wrapped-up by this point can be handled through email or phone calls.